Home

 How to Start Teaching ESL or EFL

-Do you want to know how to start teaching ESL?
-Many people think that they need an English degree to teach English as a second language, or that they need to have a teaching certificate or credential.
-Yes, these things are helpful, but if you want to start teaching English to speakers of other languages, just do it!
+Many people think that they need an English degree to teach English to speakers of other languages (ESOL), or that they need to have a teaching certificate or credential.

 Volunteer Opportunities

-If you want to start teaching English and you live in an English-speaking country, living near a larger city will make this easier.
-There are many places, such as non-profit organizations, public libraries, YMCA/YWCAs and senior centers that have volunteer programs to match English language learners with English tutors.
-Some of these organizations will provide a limited amount of training to help you be better-prepared to help people learn English.
-Others will provide no training at all.
-Their main objective is to match English speakers and people learning English as conversation partners.
+If you want to start teaching English and you live in an English-speaking country, living in or near a large city will make this easier.
+There are many places, such as non-profit organizations, public libraries, YMCA/YWCAs and senior centers that have volunteer programs to match English language learners with tutors.

 So if you want to start teaching ESL and are not concerned about doing this as an occupation, look for volunteer opportunities in your community.

-Also, if you are thinking about how to start teaching ESL as a profession, volunteer experience will better prepare you to teach and you'll also be more employable.
+If you are thinking about how to start teaching ESL as a profession, volunteer experience will better prepare you to teach and you'll also be more employable.

 Paid Opportunities

-If you are looking at teaching English as a career, then it will be much easier if you have some qualifications.
-These could include an English degree, a TESOL or CELTA certificate, a TEFL certificate (to teach in a non-English-speaking country) and/or a teaching credential.
-The necessary qualifications will depend on where you want to teach.
+Qualifications can include a bachelor's or master's degree in English, a CELTA or TESOL certificate, a TEFL certificate (to teach in a non-English-speaking country) and/or a teaching credential.
+The necessary qualifications will vary depending upon where you want to teach.

 Usually, the highest paid ESL teaching opportunities are in universities.
 Most require a Master's degree related to English; the best is MATESOL—Master of Arts in Teaching English to Speakers of Other Languages.
 Teaching in public schools ranging from elementary schools through adult schools usually requires a Bachelor's degree (not necessarily in English) plus a teaching credential.